 Precautions to Intermittent Fasting when you have Mast Cell Activation Syndrome and Histamine Intolerance

-There is one thing I don’t recommend for people with Mast Cell Activation Syndrome and Histamine Intolerance – the Fasting Mimicking Diet.
+There is one thing I don’t recommend for people with Mast Cell Activation Syndrome (MCAS) and Histamine Intolerance – the Fast Mimicking Diet.

 This uses specific prepared and packaged foods that are high in histamine.
 I’ve had a couple clients with Mast Cell Activation Syndrome and Histamine Intolerance who did this on their doctor’s recommendation.

-While the research supports intermittent fasting, the packaged foods used in the Fasting Mimicking Diet are just way to processed and high histamine.
+While the research supports intermittent fasting, the packaged foods used in the Fast Mimicking Diet are just way too processed and high histamine.
 Both my clients who tried it got really sick.

 It can really help Diabetes and blood sugar balance, but you want to make sure you stay safe.
 If you have heartburn or acid reflux when you don’t eat – make sure you address that first before trying intermittent fasting.

 Also, if you are still recovering your adrenals or have any kind of chronic fatigue, you want to go slow with Intermittent Fasting or wait until your energy is recovered.